THE SAUCES THAT DOMINATE

 SALSA ROJA

-Tomato sauce, also known as ‘Salsa Roja’, in Spanish, was first introduced to Europe via Spain during the 16th century.
-This new culinary phenomenon soon spread to other European countries.
-Bernardino de Sahagún, a Franciscan Spanish friar, is believed to be the first European to document tomato sauce after encountering it in Mexico at around the same time.
+Tomato sauce, also known as ‘Salsa Roja’, in Spanish, was first introduced to Europe via Spain.
+This new culinary phenomenon soon spread to other European countries during the 16th century.
+Bernardino de Sahagún, a Franciscan Spanish friar, is believed to be the first European to document tomato sauce.
+He wrote about it after encountering it in Mexico at around the same time.

 SALSA DI POMODORO

-The first published Italian recipe for tomato sauce was introduced to Italian kitchens under the name ‘Spanish Tomato Sauce’ in Lo Scalco alla Moderna.
+The first published Italian recipe for tomato sauce was introduced to Italian kitchens under the name of ‘Spanish Tomato Sauce’ in Lo Scalco alla Moderna.
 This book, written by the Italian chef Antonio Latini, was published in two volumes in 1692 and then in 1694.
-Nearly 100 years later, a tomato sauce known as ‘Salsa Di Pomodoro,’ first appeared with pasta in another Italian cookbook L’Apicio moderno, by chef Francesco Leonardi.
+Nearly 100 years later, a tomato sauce known as ‘Salsa Di Pomodoro’ first appeared.
+This sauce accompanied pasta in another Italian cookbook, L’Apicio moderno, written by Italian chef Francesco Leonardi.

 SAUCE TOMATE

-‘Sauce Tomate’, is a sauce that was first used in the cuisine of the south of France in the late 17th century.
+‘Sauce Tomate’ is a sauce that was first used in the cuisine of the south of France in the late 17th century.
 This sauce became particularly renowned in Provence and the Basque Country.
-The Provençals, who were partial to sauce, demanded it everywhere they went.
-This helped to spread it across the whole of France over the next 100 years.
+The Provençals, who were partial to the sauce, helped to spread it everywhere they went.
+This sauce would spread over the next 100 years across the whole of France.
 The first written recipe for canned tomatoes also comes from France.
-It appears in a document written by an unknown chef in Vaucluse, South of France in 1795.
+It appears in a document written by an unknown chef in Vaucluse, South of France, in 1795.

 CYPRIOT YIAHNI

-‘Cypriot Yiahni’ is a sauce that became popular on the island during the Ottoman era.
+‘Cypriot Yiahni’ is a sauce that became popular in Cyprus during the Ottoman era.
 This sauce slowly developed to reflect a blend of Greek, Turkish, and Middle Eastern influences.
 Cypriot chefs began using it to enhance classic Cyprus dishes, such as moussaka, yemista, fasoulia, and stifado.
 As its popularity on the island grew, other variations of the sauce were also integrated into mainstream Cypriot cooking.
 Different variations of tomato-based sauces are now commonly used to enhance several pasta, vegetable and meat dishes.

 A CYPRIOT STAPLE